-Please contact the appropriate Research Coordinator/s for more details if you plan to use Drones for filming or photography (see Appendix A).
+Please contact the appropriate Research Coordinator/s for more details if you plan to use Drones for filming or photography (see List of Research Coordinators).
 They will determine what additional terms and conditions may apply on a case-by-case basis (e.g., to ensure compliance with Transport Canada guidelines, to ensure compliance with the Privacy Act, etc.).

-Please be aware that obtaining a RAP may extend the review period of your application beyond the sixty-day standard.
+Please be aware that obtaining a RAP may extend the review period of your application beyond the ninety-day standard.